 Halo Sport works through a process called Neuropriming.
-Halo Sport is worn before or during physical training, and the device's soft foam Primers deliver electrical stimulation to the brain’s motor cortex.
+Halo Sport is worn before or during physical training, and the device's soft foam Primers deliver a small amount of electrical stimulation to the brain’s motor cortex.

-Scientifically, Neuropriming with Halo Sport places the brain’s motor cortex in a temporary state of “hyperplasticity,” or hyperlearning.
-When paired with athletic training, Halo Sport thus facilitates the development of stronger, more optimized neuromuscular output.
-Improved neuromuscular output leads to more precise, coordinated, and/or explosive movement — whichever the athlete targets during training.
-In other words, Neuropriming refines the brain’s ability to learn and adapt to athletic training, which allows athletes to achieve results faster.
+Neuropriming with Halo Sport places the brain’s motor cortex in a temporary state of “hyperplasticity,” or hyperlearning.
+When paired with physical training, Halo Sport facilitates the development of stronger, more optimized neuromuscular output.
+Improved neuromuscular output leads to more precise, coordinated, and/or explosive movement — whichever the athlete/musician targets during training.
+In other words, Neuropriming refines the brain’s ability to learn and adapt to physical training, which allows athletes and musicians to achieve results faster.

 Learn more at haloneuro.com/science.